postmanlabs/templates/galaxy/api-first/training.md

 * Open the example for the `GET` request that retrieves a single specific customer.
 * In the response body, remove the "name" property and **Save**.

 In the API **Develop** tab, validate the linked mock.
-Click to review the issues and make the suggested changes, confirming and returning to the workspace / spec. _Make sure you reselect the mocks environment whenever you leave and return to the workspace._
+Click to review the issues and make the suggested changes, confirming and returning to the workspace / spec. _Make sure you reselect the mocks environment if you leave and return to the workspace._

 ### Edit the spec